RetroDECK/ES-DE/INSTALL-DEV.md

 * `nomultiscrape`
 * `hidemetadata`
 * `controller`
+* `folderlink` - string, points to a file inside the game's folder structure that will be launched instead of entering the folder
-* `lastplayed` - statistic, for folders this is inherited by the latest game file launched inside the folder.
+* `lastplayed` - statistic, datetime, for folders this is inherited by the latest game file launched inside the folder.

 **Additional gamelist.xml information**